nbeaver/why-linux-is-better/README.rst

 Package manager with signed binaries.
 -------------------------------------

-Windows Installer is a software package manager in the sense of installing and uninstalling software, but it does not provide the salient features of current major Linux packaging systems, such as:
+Windows Installer is a software package manager in the sense of installing and uninstalling software, but it does not provide the salient features of modern Linux packaging systems, such as:

 - securely retrieving the package from a trusted remote or local repository,